-- Discuss virtues and vices affected. - Does it make a difference if the software is Free Software developed by a community instead of proprietary software from a company? - Suppose the company added a feature to provide income transparency where the state gets to see who receives funds (but not who made payments).
-Does this change your assessment?
+- Discuss virtues and vices affected.

+- Does it make a difference if the software is Free Software developed by an individual or a community instead of proprietary software from a company?

+- Have you heard about Alexey Pertsev?

 Security Goals for Name Systems